Saturday, October 5, 2024

 0 comment

 They use this purchasing power with gusto.
 Real estate investments make up a large portion, according to figures from New Delhi-based luxury real estate firm DLF Ltd. NRIs bought 20% of all homes sold by DLF between April and September 2023, compared to 15% in the previous financial year.
-The model is global, and the demand for real estate is also extensive in Great Britain, Singapore and the Persian Gulf.
+The model is global, and the demand for real estate is also extensive in Great Britain, Singapore and the Persian Gulf region.

 Strategic savings and investment choices also affect how this diaspora preserves and grows capital, which Sharma identifies with.
 “The upbringing that a lot of people get in India is that when you finish your education and get a job, you have to start thinking about where you’re going to put your money.
 So the next obvious step is a savings plan,” he says.